-Tamworth is the major regional centre for the New England region and is the Country Music Capital.
+Tamworth is the major regional centre for the New England region and is Australia's Country Music Capital.

 The population of Tamworth is 61,121 of which 51.1% are females and 48.9% are males.
 The Indigenous population is5,134 (8.4%) and the median age is 41.